This Online Grocer Wants To End Food Deserts By Underselling Amazon

 Thrive Market has since received more than $160 million in funding, most recently from a Series B round of $110 million in 2016.
 But in a roundabout way, the company’s unconventional start has helped the brand in profound ways, Lovelace believes.
 At a time when consumers may be losing trust in big brands like Facebook and Amazon (and by extension, Whole Foods), Lovelace sees growing space in the market for his smaller brand that’s managed to gain consumers’ trust.

 He now counts some 450 influencers in that informal community Thrive Market has built, a small army that’s gone on to fight for social issues involving food insecurity.
-Together they successfully campaigned for the USDA to approve food stamps for use online, generating 180,000 petition signatures and a meeting with the officers of 100 Republican and Democratic members of Congress.
-The federal agency has yet to change its policy, but in late 2017, Amazon began to accept food stamps online in Maryland, New York, and New Jersey through a pilot program.
+Together they campaigned for the USDA to approve food stamps for use online, generating 180,000 petition signatures and a meeting with the officers of 100 Republican and Democratic members of Congress.
+The federal agency has yet to change its policy, but in late 2017, Amazon and several other stores were approved to be part of a pilot program to accept food stamps online.
+There have been several technical delays in getting off the ground, but people familiar with the program believe it could launch this summer.
 The process is moving slowly, but will hopefully lead to more online grocers moving in this direction.

 Shortly after launching Thrive Market, Lovelace heard from a single mom who told him she used to dumpster-dive outside Whole Foods to feed her family before receiving her free Thrive Market membership.
 She knew perfectly well how to choose healthy foods, but just couldn’t pay for them.
 Lovelace remembers dumpster diving himself as a college student on a full scholarship with no disposable income.
 “Yes, I’m motivated to create a successful business,” Lovelace says.
 “But I’m first and foremost motivated by the idea of business as a vehicle for social change.
 It’s been the most gratifying adventure of a lifetime to see the positive response we’ve received.”